apache/flink/docs/dev/stream/state/state.md

 a map of topic partitions and offsets as its Operator State.

 The Operator State interfaces support redistributing state among parallel operator instances when the parallelism is changed.
-There can be different schemes for doing this redistribution.
+There are different schemes for doing this redistribution.

 In a typical stateful Flink Application you don't need operators state.
 It is mostly a special type of state that is used in source/sink implementations and